ttianyuren/Loco-manipulation/README.md

 pip install -r requirements.txt
 ```

-## Running the Example
+## Dual-Arm Tiago Example

-Run the teleoperation example with:
+To launch the dual-arm Tiago simulation (24 degrees of freedom), run:

 ```bash
 python3 sim/tiago_dual.py
 ```

+## Controlling the Robot

-## Keyboard Control
+### Keyboard

-Keyboard-based control of the end effector is currently implemented using the [keyboard module](https://github.com/kevinzakka/mink/tree/main/mink/contrib/keyboard_teleop) from Mink.
+Keyboard-based control of the end effector is implemented using the [keyboard module](https://github.com/kevinzakka/mink/tree/main/mink/contrib/keyboard_teleop) from Mink.
 The key mappings can be found in the corresponding [KEYBOARD.md](https://github.com/kevinzakka/mink/blob/main/mink/contrib/keyboard_teleop/KEYBOARD.md) file.

+### MoCAPs

+The robot can also be controlled using [MoCap bodies](https://mujoco.readthedocs.io/en/stable/modeling.html#mocap-bodies), which allow interaction via mouse input.
+To use them:

+1. Double-click the desired MoCap box (blue or red) in the MuJoCo scene to select it.
+2. Then use the following mouse + keyboard combinations:

+   - `Ctrl + Right Mouse Button (Hold)`: Translate the MoCap (position control)
+   - `Ctrl + Left Mouse Button (Hold)`: Rotate the MoCap (orientation control)

+This method provides an intuitive way to guide the robot by manipulating reference bodies directly in the scene.

 ## Robot Model